Shawn-Dong/Rating_platform/README.md

 - **Documentation**: This README and inline code comments
 - **Issues**: Use GitHub issues for bug reports
 - **Research Use**: Contact for academic collaboration
+- **Deployment Help**: See `docs/deployment-guide.md`

 ---

 **Built for Drowsiness Research**
-*Professional KSS rating platform for objective sleepiness assessment with enterprise-grade image management*
+*Professional KSS rating platform for objective sleepiness assessment with enterprise-grade image management and production-ready deployment*